 These new hybrid working models bring interesting new dynamics to the purpose of office space – but they also bring new challenges.
 One of the biggest being how to equip employees with the right technologies to give them access to and visibility of space availability across distributed sites and colleagues’ schedules, now that everyone will be more in flux.
 Traditional space booking solutions will struggle to accommodate this level of complexity.

-And it’s important to note that meeting management technology just scratches the surface of the workplace challenges that need to be considered by corporate facility and real estate executives going forward; there’s also the risk of peaks and troughs of workplace attendance, future COVID-19 disruption, and employee well-being to consider.
+And it’s important to note that meeting management technology only scratches the surface of the workplace challenges that need to be considered by corporate facility and real estate executives.

 Five actions to take today to enable hybrid working success